holyspiritomb/tumblr-cli/README.md

 # Getting data to fill the config file
 1. [Register a new application with tumblr.](https://www.tumblr.com/oauth/register) The application website can be anything: I just input ```https://metapianycist.tumblr.com``` for it.
 For the default callback URL, put ```http://127.0.0.1/```.
 Input the consumer key and consumer secret into the correct places in ```configuration.py```.
-2. Use a tool like the pytumblr [interactive_console.py script](https://github.com/tumblr/pytumblr/blob/master/interactive_console.py) to get your oauth tokens.
-Place them in the correct places in ```configuration.py```.
+2. Open the [Tumblr API Console](https://api.tumblr.com/console), input your consumer key and consumer secret, and click Authenticate.
+When it has authenticated you, click "Show keys" in the upper righthand corner.
+Copy the  keys into the correct places in ```configuration.py```.
 3. Fill in your username in the selected_blog area.
 4. Make sure each token in ```configuration,.py``` is surrounded with double quotes.
 (I just started learning python a few months ago on my own in my spare time and I haven't figured out how to get around this limitation yet.)